Pompeo to meet with Chinese delegation this week in Hawaii: sources

 The sources said the likely agenda included coronavirus response, arms control, trade, Hong Kong, North Korea and tit-for-tat moves against journalists.

-The State Department, White House and the Chinese embassy did not respond to requests for comment about the trip, first reported by Politico on Friday.
+The State Department and White House did not respond to requests for comment about the trip, first reported by Politico on Friday.

 Trump has initiated a process of eliminating special U.S. treatment for Hong Kong to punish China for curbing freedoms there, but has stopped short of immediately ending privileges that have helped the territory remain a global financial center.